thephez/dash-docs/_includes/devdoc/dash-core/rpcs/rpcs/gobject.md

 ###### GObject Vote-many

-The `gobject vote-many` RPC votes on a governance object by all masternodes (using masternode.conf setup).
+The `gobject vote-many` RPC votes on a governance object by all masternodes (using masternode<!--noref-->.conf setup).

 *Parameter #1---governance hash*